HeatxCliff/Masters_Toronto_2025/README.md

 ## 📝 License

 This repository is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
-You are free to use, adapt, and share this project with proper credit.
+You are free to use, adapt, and share this project, provided you give proper credit.

 [🔗 View Full License](https://creativecommons.org/licenses/by/4.0/)